Creative Clinical Tool

 Bernice: Yes, definitely.
 I don’t think there’s a lot of marbling work done in therapy.
 This is a very nice “controlled” activity that could be introduced to my future patients.
 In terms of questions, patients were more receptive to some questions than others.
 I felt that the “Learn” cards most effective in eliciting verbal sharing.
 Questions

 that required patients to “Imagine” were slightly more challenging.
 The patients had no particular issue with sharing about the past (“Reminisce” cards).

 Do you think it’s feasible to conduct this as a series of art sessions or a programme, where you would start with the easy questions in the early sessions and then progress to the harder ones in the later sessions?
 Do you think this could work?

 Bernice: I would use this activity at a later phase of the therapy.
-And perhaps, a longer-term therapy.
-If I were to run the activity at the early stages, the group would not have matured to the stage where they can just talk freely.
-If it’s going to be a six-months programme, maybe I would introduce it in the 5th or 6th month for a few sessions.
-If it is a relatively brief programme (similar to this pilot study), then I will just use it once or twice, and also provided that the activity aligns with my objectives.
+And probably, a longer-term one.
+If I were to run the activity at the early stages, the group would not have matured to a stage where they could just talk freely.
+This is also provided that the activity aligns with my therapeutic objectives for the group.